Links to voting resources and answers to your questions.

 If your ballot has been lost in the mail, you can request a replacement ballot.
 You can go pick up your replacement ballot at the Supervisor of Elections office if necessary.
 Each voter has a right to receive up to two replacement ballots, but only the first ballot received will be counted.

-The Florida election law that was passed in 2021 changed legal requirements around mail ballot drop-offs.
-Now you are only permitted to drop off mail ballots for your spouse, parent, child, grandparent, grandchild, sibling, spouse’s parent, spouse’s child, spouse’s grandparent, spouse’s grandchild, or spouse’s sibling.
+You are only permitted to drop off mail ballots for your spouse, parent, child, grandparent, grandchild, sibling, spouse’s parent, spouse’s child, spouse’s grandparent, spouse’s grandchild, or spouse’s sibling.
 You are limited to delivering two additional ballots outside of the family members listed here.